 Certain restore procedures or environments require that you configure permissions for redirected restores.
-This configuration allows a client to restore a backup that was performed by another client.
+This configuration allows a client to restore a backup that another client performed.
 See the NetBackup Administrator's Guide, Volume I for complete details on redirected restores.